 The beginning of the El Corte Ingléss (English Court) was very modest.
-It all started in 1934 when two men with vision: Ramón Areces Rodriguez and his uncle Cesar Rodriguez Gonzalez bought an old tailor shop in Madrid.
+It all started in 1934 when two men with avision: Ramón Areces Rodriguez and his uncle Cesar Rodriguez Gonzalez bought an old tailor shop in Madrid.

 The declining tailor’s business has one significant advantage – location between important streets Preciados, Carmen and Rompelenzas.
 If you add to that men’s vision and their experience gained when working in sort of department stores in Havana (Cuba) the result was almost certain.
 In 1939 they also bought an adjacent estate at Preciados 5.
 In 1940, the Corte Ingles was born with intentions to successively convert the whole block into one large shopping complex.
 The rest is history – after going through more or less turbulent times the El Corte Inglés emerged as the largest chain of department stores (Supermercados) in Spain.

 The first Valencian El Corte Inglés located on the Calle Sorolla 9 was inaugurated on April 1971.
 The project has its own, today mostly forgotten history.
-The location of future Corte Ingles was the site of the 15th century Gothic church and convent of Santa Catalina de Siena.
+The location of the future Corte Ingles was the site of the 15-th century Gothic church and convent of Santa Catalina de Siena.
 Unfortunately, the convent despite its historical value was demolished.
 The church however was taken apart stone-by-stone and rebuilt pretty much in the same form (although not necessarily all from the original components) in the neighborhood of Orriols.
 Since 1976, it serves the parish under the new name of Church of Our Lady of the Sacred Heart.

 Address: Carrer de Colón, 27, 46004 València